RustCrypto/PAKEs/README.md

 [![Docs.rs](https://docs.rs/spake2/badge.svg)](https://docs.rs/spake2)

-NOTE: this is just a beginning: you should absolutely not use this for anything at all yet.
-It has a long way to go.
-Wait until it has a real version number (at least 0.1.something) and has been published to crates.io.
+This is still pretty early, but seems to do the job.
+It needs a proper security review before you should consider using it for anything serious.